aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 * Angular is now at 1.2.20
 * Elasticsearch JS now included
-* Updated to the latest elasticjs
+* Updated to the latest elasticjs(use a new fork: <https://github.com/ErwanPigneul/elastic.js> 2015.11.04)

 <https://github.com/elasticsearch/kibana/pull/1377>